KamikidFu/algorithms-and-data-structure/JavaScript/readme.md

 **Example Tasks:**

 1. Write an algorithm named `maxSubarraySum` which uses an array of integers and an integer number determining the subarray size to output the maximum sum.
-2. Write an algorithm named `findLongestUniqueSubstring` which accepts a string and output the longest substring with all unique characters.
 ---
 #### Divide and Conquer
 **Goal:**